apockoffork/apockoffork/README.md

 - Hi, I’m @apockoffork
-- I've spent the last 7 years working on self driving 🚙s and 🚛s.
+- I've spent the last 7 years working on self driving 🚙 and 🚛
 - Currently I work at @aurora-tech.
 - Previously I worked at @uberatg